Monitoring Competitors’ Patents and Products – Webinar

 And finally, as I mentioned, in the case study earlier, a fifth parameter can be added.
 For that matter, any new parameter can be added in the analysis which is not there in the SWOT analysis.
 So, that anything else, which is not falling in this category can be considered as well.

 For example, in the last example, I mentioned, the future goals or scope of improvement.
 Scope of improvement might not necessarily fall in weakness.
 It is good, there’s something which needs to be improved in the future, so it does not necessarily coming under weakness.
-It is not something which is readily available as an opportunity.
+This is not something which is readily available as an opportunity.
 It is something which needs to be worked upon over time.

 So, there is no as such factor, which is clearly indicating scope of improvement.
 So, that kind of thing can be added to the analysis and separating time based action, some definite uniform actions.
 They can also be added in the analysis.